-Established in QwaQwa in 2002, the Transnet Rural and Farm Schools Development Programme is one of the flagship projects within the Transnet Foundation's sports portfolio.
+Established in QwaQwa in 2002, the Transnet Rural and Farm Schools Development programme is one of the flagship projects within the Transnet Foundation's sports portfolio.

-The programme focuses on sports development and the South African Football Association Transnet Football School of Excellence.
-It targets communities around Transnet's key expansion areas.
-It also notes that although South Africa is rich in sporting talent, much of it goes undiscovered because it is hidden in underdeveloped and rural communities.
+The Rural and Farm Schools Sport Development programme focuses its efforts on sports development and the South African Football Association Transnet Football School of Excellence.
+The programme targets communities around Transnet's key expansion areas.
+It notes that although South Africa is rich in sporting talent, much of it goes undiscovered because it is hidden away in underdeveloped and rural communities.
 There are many opportunities for young sportsmen and women to develop and showcase their abilities, but most of the infrastructure for this is centred in urban and developed areas.

-Through the programme, the Transnet Foundation gives real opportunities to youth who fall outside the target areas of traditional sporting bodies.
+Through its Rural and Farm Schools Sport programme, the Transnet Foundation gives real opportunities to youth who fall outside the target areas of traditional sporting bodies.
 It aims to identify and develop young sports talent in rural areas and nurture it towards excellence.